-Amazon is the world’s largest rainforest and it is not just a forest conserving the environment of Brazil but it is a forest for the entire planet.
-Why? it’s commonly believed that the Amazon rainforests produce 20% of the world’s oxygen and making them “lungs of the planet,”.
+Amazon is the world’s largest rainforest and it is not just a forest that is located in Brazil but it is a forest for the entire planet.
+Why? it’s commonly believed that the Amazon rainforests produce 20% of the world’s oxygen and that makes them the “lungs of the planet”.

 Deforestation is not just happening in Amazon, but it is happening at an alarming rate across the world.
 Agriculture, cattle ranching, construction activities, wildfires, and many more reasons are contributing to forest depletion and increasing global temperatures.

 Most of us do not have any control over government policies, illegal activities, or land deals – but we have control over our actions.
 If we want to fight Climate Change collectively, forests and trees are what we need, and that too in huge numbers.

 We don’t have to go very far, we can do it from the comforts of our homes & office, thanks to technology.

 EcoMatcher is an interesting organization that leverages technology to act as a liaison between corporates and tree-planting organizations.
 We sat for an interesting conversation with Bas Fransen, founder, and CEO of EcoMatcher.

 Any company which wants to support the cause of tree plantation has to simply use EcoMatcher for its purpose.